Are you looking for a safe, natural, and alternative way to ease your pain and discomfort? Have you tried everything and

-Guan Physical Therapy and Acupuncture - Further Information
+Guan Physical Therapy and Acupuncture Gainesville, FL - Further Information

-If you are struggling with knee, back pain or other type of pain or even depression or anxiety, wait no longer and visit our Acupuncture Clinic in Gainesville today!
-The special acupuncture techniques we use have been developed over five generations and are widely publicized in Chinese medical books.
+If you are struggling with knee, neck, back pain or other type of pain or even depression or anxiety, wait no longer and visit our Acupuncture Clinic in Gainesville today!
+The special techniques we use have been developed over five generations and are widely publicized in Chinese medical books.
 We are here to help!
-Aside from acupuncture, we also offer Physical Therapy and Chinese Herbal Medicine.
+We also offer Physical Therapy and Chinese Herbal Medicine.
 For more information or inquiries, call us at (352) 353-0288